benwestondigital/benwestondigital/README.md

 ### Hi there 👋

 I'm a software engineer with a focus on front-end development.
+I have a background in Digital Marketing, helping companies grow using Paid Advertising.

-Please have a look at the projects I have created in my profile to see my work.
+Please have a look at the projects in my profile to see my work.

 - [WhereTo - Climate Travel App](https://github.com/benwestondigital/climate-app)
 Built using Svelte, Svelte Kit, MongoDB and TypeScript